avannaa/illuminati-zone/slope-theory.md

 this was all done for scientific purposes. also, for some mysterious reason, some private servers actually allow these kinds of memory readings as a matter of policy (like, it's totally allowed). so uh, do with that what you will~

+that's it, good luck :)
+if you have any questions, too bad, i don't really care all that much :c
+you could join the [dead discord server](https://discord.gg/2UYHA2W85d) or just find me elsewhere i guess~